noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 [Errr...]

-“For some reason, it seems that when otherworlders hear of the Demon Realm.... they would think that it’s a place that is dim and rocky.”
+“For some reason, it seems that when otherworlders hear of the Demon Realm... they would think that it’s a place that is dim and rocky.”

 Yep.
 We certainly had an image that it would be like hell, but it’s totally